jb-codemaker/ECE_Team9_Capstone/README.md

 ```

 dont ask me why [this](https://github.com/tensorflow/text/issues/385) works, try not to get frustrated over setting up tensorflow google is a small company and is trying its best

-### Windows install
-1. Download FFmpeg

-[ffmpeg](https://ffmpeg.org/) needs to be installed and added to your [path](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/)

 ## Get Code